Biking St Simons Island: riding through Georgia’s Golden Isles

 Yeah, it’s hot on the island.
 True, there’s a fantastic ocean breeze…at the beach, but not within the heart of the island.
 Oh, and remember that tip above about water, because once you’re off the beaten path, it’s not so easy to find.
 If you’re renting bikes be sure to ask for a basket if you didn’t bring a backpack, as you can have all the water you’ll need and it’ll be easily accessible.

 Another easy ride from our home base at the King and Prince Resort was the village area, which is where the St Simons Island Lighthouse is.
 Again, there are bike racks for security, but everybody’s in island-mode, so I don’t think there’s much to worry about.
 If you’ve made it to the village, you can check out the pier, grab a bite to eat and go strolling down the boardwalk.
-And like we’ve said in our article St Simons Island: an ideal family escape, there is a fantastic playground and waterpark to enjoy.
+And like we’ve said in our article about family travel to St Simons Island, there is a fantastic playground and waterpark to enjoy right by the lighthouse.
+Awesome fun with kids!

 Safety for biking St Simons Island